 Accessibility Statement

-Steven C. Fraser, P.A. is committed to ensuring that ibankruptcy.net is accessible to all users, including individuals with disabilities.
+Steven C. Fraser, P.A. is committed to making ibankruptcy.net usable by the widest possible audience, including users of assistive technology.
 We believe everyone deserves equal access to information about their legal rights and options for debt relief.

-We target conformance with the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA standards.
-These guidelines are developed by the World Wide Web Consortium (W3C) and represent the internationally recognized benchmark for web accessibility.
+Our goal is to work toward conformance with the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA.
+These guidelines, developed by the World Wide Web Consortium (W3C), are the internationally recognized benchmark for web accessibility.

 Structure & Navigation

-- Semantic HTML: Proper use of headings, landmarks, lists, and other semantic elements to convey document structure to assistive technologies
+- Semantic HTML: Use of headings, landmarks, lists, and other semantic elements to convey document structure to assistive technologies

-- Skip navigation: A “Skip to content” link at the top of every page allows keyboard users to bypass repeated navigation elements
+- Skip navigation: A “Skip to main content” link at the top of each page allows keyboard users to bypass repeated navigation elements

-- Keyboard navigation: All interactive elements, including links, buttons, and form fields, are fully operable using keyboard-only navigation
+- Keyboard navigation: Links, buttons, and standard form controls are operable by keyboard

 Content & Media

-- Alt text: Meaningful alternative text is provided for all informational images
+- Alt text: Alternative text is provided for informational images

-- Descriptive link text: Links use descriptive text that makes sense out of context, rather than generic phrases like “click here”
+- Descriptive link text: Links use descriptive text rather than generic phrases like “click here”

-- Plain language: Legal concepts are explained in clear, accessible language wherever possible
+- Plain language: Legal concepts are explained in clear language wherever possible

 3. Third-Party Service Limitations

 Our website integrates with third-party services that are not under our direct control.
-While we select services that demonstrate a commitment to accessibility, we cannot guarantee full WCAG 2.1 AA conformance for content rendered by these platforms:
+We cannot guarantee WCAG 2.1 AA conformance for content rendered by these platforms:

 - Calendly — Online scheduling widget